SSpeights/PowerShellGuide/powershell-framework.md

 While command nouns are configurable, verbs are not.
 Verbs are curated by Microsoft, and you can find the official list by clicking the link in the list above.
 Even better though, you can get a list of verbs by typing `get-verb` from the command prompt in the PS-Console

 **Verbs are grouped logically,** and it is a good idea get acquainted with, which verbs belong to which groups.
 Knowing verb grouping helps you to search more intuitively for cmdlets.
 You can also filter verbs by group.
-Example: To print all verbse that belong to the "Security" group you type` get-verb | where-object {$_.Group -eq "Security"}`.
+Example: To print all verbse that belong to the "Security" group you type`get-verb | where-object {$_.Group -eq "Security"}`.

-## The Pipeline

-The pipeline is one of the features that makes PowerShell such a powerful tool.
-If you have worked with Linux you probably already know how pipe works.
-Piping enables stringing commands together - using the pipe "\|" symbol - to pass the result of a command to the next command.

-The difference between PS piping and Linux Shell piping is, that the PowerShell is passing the result of a command as a .NET object and not as text, providing you more ways to use this returned result.
-That's not important right now.
-What's important is that you can chain single commands to implement the "Get \| Process \| Output" pipeline, which is a common powershell output where three things happen.

-* You get some data that you need
-* You process that data and "do" something with it.
-* You output the results of your processing

-And you can repeat this pattern mutiple times, using the output of the previous pipeline a the "Get" data for the next one, enabling real power from the command line!

-Example: Using the pipeline you get all the PS-Verbs, you filter the verbs - only showing the verbs in the security goup, and you output those groups to a file.

-`get-verb | where-object {$_.Group -eq "Security"} | Out-file Security-Verbs.txt`

-## Scripts

 You persist PS-cmdlet in .ps1 files.